Call Today! Free Immediate Response (818) 781-1570

 California Penal Code Section 21310 legally defines the criminal offenses of carrying a concealed dirk or dagger as follows:

 Clearly, it's important to under the legal definition of a dirk or dagger.
-Under California Penal Code 16470, a “dirk” and a “dagger” is described as follows:
+Under California Penal Code 16470, a “dirk” and a “dagger” are described as follows:

 • A knife with or without a hand guard;

-• Capable of immediately being used as a stabling weapon, and
+• Capable of immediately being used as a stabbing weapon, and

-• Can cause significant or great bodily injury or death.
+• Can cause significant bodily injury or death.

-Under this legal description, concealed pocket knives and other folding knives that have the blade exposed and locked into an open position can be considered a dirk or a dagger.
+Under this legal description, concealed pocket knives and other folding knives with exposed blades that are locked in an open position can be considered dirks or daggers.

-It's important to note it's unlawful to carry a switchblade knife which is defined under Penal Code 17235.
+It's essential to note that it's unlawful to carry a switchblade knife, as defined under Penal Code Section 17235.

-Other similar knives that are unlawful, but not considered a dirk or dagger, include butterfly knives, gravity knives, ballistic knives, and spring blade knives.
+Other similar knives that are unlawful, but not considered dirks or daggers, include butterfly knives, gravity knives, ballistic knives, and spring-blade knives.

-It should be noted the dirk or dagger has to be considered capable or ready of immediate use as a stabbing weapon and have the ability to inflict great bodily injury or death, meaning a significant physical injury.
-Contact our criminal defense law firm if you need a more information.
+It should be noted that the dirk or dagger has to be considered capable or ready of immediate use as a stabbing weapon and can inflict great bodily injury or death, meaning a significant physical injury.
+Contact our criminal defense law firm for more information.

 Elements of Carrying a Dirk or Dagger Crime